Trip hop: 1991–1997: Mainstream breakthrough

 Massive Attack's first album Blue Lines was released in 1991 to huge success in the United Kingdom.
-Blue Lines was seen widely as the first major manifestation of a uniquely British hip hop movement, but the album's hit single "Unfinished Sympathy" and other tracks were not seen as hip hop songs in a conventional sense despite similarities in production methods such as using sample-based rhythms.
+Blue Lines was seen widely as the first major manifestation of a uniquely British hip-hop movement, but the album's hit single "Unfinished Sympathy" and other tracks were not seen as hip-hop songs in a conventional sense despite similarities in production methods such as using sample-based rhythms.
 Co-produced by Jonny Dollar, the orchestral "Unfinished" featured R&B singer Shara Nelson, and Jamaican dance hall star Horace Andy provided vocals on several other tracks, as he would throughout Massive Attack's career.
 Massive Attack released their second album entitled Protection in 1994.
 Although Tricky stayed on in a lesser role and Hooper again produced, the fertile dance music scene of the early 1990s had informed the record, and it was seen as an even more significant shift away from the Wild Bunch era.

-In the June 1994 issue of the UK magazine Mixmag, music journalist Andy Pemberton used the term trip hop to describe the hip hop instrumental "In/Flux", a 1993 single by San Francisco's DJ Shadow, and other similar tracks released on the Mo' Wax label and being played in London clubs at the time.
-"In/Flux", with its mixed up bpms, spoken word samples, strings, melodies, bizarre noises, prominent bass, and slow beats, gave the listener the impression they were on a musical trip, according to Pemberton.
-Soon, however, Massive Attack's dubby, jazzy, psychedelic, electronic textures, rooted in hip hop sampling technique but taking flight into many styles, were described by journalists as the template of the eponymous genre.
+In the June 1994 issue of the UK magazine Mixmag, music journalist Andy Pemberton used the term trip hop to describe the hip-hop instrumental "In/Flux", a 1993 single by San Francisco's DJ Shadow, and other similar tracks released on the Mo' Wax label and being played in London clubs at the time.
+"In/Flux", with its mixed up beats per minute, spoken word samples, strings, melodies, bizarre noises, prominent bass, and slow beats, gave the listener the impression they were on a musical trip, according to Pemberton.
+Soon, however, Massive Attack's dubby, jazzy, psychedelic, electronic textures, rooted in hip-hop sampling technique but taking flight into many styles, were described by journalists as the template of the eponymous genre.